 •It is very important that you realize that we all are tested, that yes the shaitan does whisper to Allah’s servant’s to pull them away from their creator.
 However, we have free choice.

 • We have the ability to think for ourselves and choose the right path.
 We have the option to follow Allah SWT, or to follow the shaitan.
-If we chose to follow what we know is wrong, then we cannot blame the shaitan, can we?
-Because we made a conscious choice to do so.

 As salamu alaykum,